Adventures in Storageland

 All of that changed around 2012 or so.
 At that time, NAND flash based storage became available at scale under the name of Solid State Drive (SSD).
-Our first deployment of SSD at scale was in that year, in the flatav replication chain and it completely transformed the way we worked with availability data.
+At work, first deployment of SSD at scale was in that year, in a very volatile replication chain and it completely transformed the way we worked with hotel room availability data.

 SSD are plug-in replacements for traditional hard disks: They have the same connectors and bus systems, and the same form factor.
 They may be flatter, though: A modern U.2 (2.5”) SSD is either tall (15mm) or flat (7mm).

 On the inside they are different, though: They contain one logic board which houses a lot of flash NAND chips and a custom flash NAND controller.
 The logic board may be folded in order to make most use of the available height to increase storage capacity.
 The image above shows a SSD chassis and its content, unfolded.

 The folded design is far from optimal: Inside such a chassis you have a thermal design power of 7W-9W in a consumer device, and up to 25W in an enterprise device - power consumption is linear with the number of chips, and superlinear with the clock rates of the chips.
 U.2 form factor is good for HDD, but not so good for SSD, because it is hard to cool.

 M.2 flash drive in a holder on a mainboard.

 One attempt of handling this better is M.2, which is basically a logic board for flash NAND chips and a controller, and a board holder on the main board.
 This cools obviously much better, but is very hard to handle inside a data center and has a very limited lifetime in terms of number of plug-in/removal operations inside a consumer device.